Board of Directors

 An aviation enthusiast and pilot, Trish is proud to have served as President of the Canadian International Air Show with full responsibility for Canada’s largest air display.

-After receiving a BSc. from the University of Toronto, she completed her CA and CMA designations and holds the ICD.D designation from the Institute of Chartered Directors.
+Trish is a CPA, CA and CMA, holds a B.Sc. from the University of Toronto and holds the Institute of Corporate Directors Director designation.
 She lives in Burlington with her husband Rick.

 Chris Fralick has over twenty years of experience in thermal and hydroelectric power plant operations and business strategy in rate regulated, contracted and merchant market environments.
-He is currently the President of Atura Power, a wholly owned subsidiary of Ontario Power Generation (OPG), created in 2020 to operate an acquired fleet of four combined cycle facilities.
+He is currently the President of Atura Power (a wholly owned subsidiary of Ontario Power Generation), a diversified energy business focused on enabling clean energy through flexible combined cycle natural gas electricity generation and low-carbon hydrogen production.

 Prior to joining Atura, Chris held various progressive leadership positions with OPG, including Chief Operating Officer for OPG’s Renewable Generation business, where he led a team of 1,300 in operating and maintaining a 10,000 MW fleet of hydroelectric, thermal and solar assets across Ontario.
 His previous positions include Vice President, Regulatory Affairs, and Regional Vice President of Northwest Operations.